-The lead photo was taken in the early eighties with the founder of the Masters of Whisky Evan Cattenach and Gordon Macintosh who was PR manager for Distillers Company Home Trade.
+In our sixth instalment of our memoirs of a whisky salesman we join Roger Mallindine in the early eighties.
+In the photo he can be seen with the founder of the Masters of Whisky Evan Cattenach and Gordon Macintosh who was PR manager for Distillers Company Home Trade.
 You may recognise Ian St John, a football legend who was a guest speaker at a DCL conference.

 An Invitation To Play With The Big Whisky Boys